 Le Mans

-The city has Roman heritage, with various ruins still visible.
+Situated halfway between Paris and Nantes on the banks of the Sarthe River, the city has a strong Roman heritage, with various ruins still visible.
 However, some of the most impressive sights are newer – at least by French standards.

 Versailles